-Failure description: the laptop starts with a reddish screen (white color appear to be pink).
-After a minute or two the backlight goes completely off but you still can see a very faint image on the screen if you look very closely.
+Failure description: the laptop starts with a reddish image (white color appear to be pink).
+After a minute or two the backlight goes completely off but you still can see a very faint image if you look very closely.
 When you restart the laptop, the screen lights up again but a minute later the light goes off.

-Solution: the laptop has a failing backlight lamp which is a part of the LCD screen.
-The whole screen has to be replaced.
+Solution: the screen has a failing backlight and it has to be replaced.

 STEP 1.